fadyat/book-notes/go-concurrency/concurrency-at-scale/concurrency-at-scale.md

 	isExecutable, err := isGloballyExec(jobBinPath)
 	if err != nil {
 		// here we are customizing the error with a crafted message.
-		// we want to obfuscate the low-level details of why the job isn’t running
+		// we want to obfuscate the low-level details of why the job isn't running
-		// because we feel it’s not important information to consumers of our module. return IntermediateErr{wrapError(
+		// because we feel it's not important information to consumers of our module. return IntermediateErr{wrapError(
 			err,
 			"can't run job %q: requisite binaries are not available",